 The limiting factor here is the state of the immune system itself.
 According to Thomas Sedlacek, MD, adjunct professor of obstetrics and gynecology at Allegheny University, if an individual’s immune system is impaired—by the use of certain medications, by HIV infection, or by some temporary trauma such as excessive stress, serious illness, or surgery—it may be unable to prevent a recurrence.
 However, if the immune system is weakened only temporarily, most likely the recurrence will be short-lived.

 The concern about life-long recurrences may be based on a misconception rather than a myth.
-It’s true that at present there is no known cure for genital human papillomavirus.
+It’s true that at present there is no known cure for genital HPV.
 As a virus, it will remain in the infected person’s cells for an indefinite time–most often in a latent state but occasionally producing symptoms or disease, as we have discussed elsewhere.
 Recent studies from the Albert Einstein College of Medicine and from the University of Washington suggest that HPV may eventually be cleared, or rooted out altogether, in most people with well-functioning immune systems.
 However, in at least some cases the virus apparently does remain in the body indefinitely, able to produce symptoms if the immune system weakens.

 According to recent guidelines drafted by the CDC, “examination of sex partners is not necessary” as follow-up to an abnormal Pap test.
 It’s certainly possible—even likely—that the partner is or has been infected with the virus, although highly unlikely that he will ever show any symptoms.
 Nor is it possible to determine whether he can spread HPV to a future partner.

 However, if a woman has external genital warts, her partner may still consider scheduling a medical exam.
-It may be useful for a male partner to talk with a health care provider to gain more information.
+It may be useful for a male partner to talk with a healthcare provider to gain more information.
 And of course, if a man starts to notice symptoms of his own, such as unexplained bumps or lesions in his genital area, he should get medical attention at once.

 That is not to say condoms are useless.
-In fact, studies have shown condom use can lower the risk of acquiring HPV infection and reduce the risk of HPV-related diseases, as well as help prevent other STs and unintended pregnancy.
+In fact, studies have shown condom use can lower the risk of acquiring HPV infection and reduce the risk of HPV-related diseases, as well as help prevent other STIs and unintended pregnancy.
 For these reasons, condoms should play an important part in any new or non-monogamous sexual relationship.

 Adapted from “10 Myths About HPV” by Sandra Ackerman.
 Reprinted from HPV News (c) 1998 The American Sexual Health Association